 Decision-makers in the healthcare sector may be slow to embrace all that blockchain can do to solve their interoperability challenges.
 That is understandable.
 Achieving interoperability between traditional hospital systems already poses such problems that the thought of integrating a blockchain sounds like it would be wrought with major headaches.

 A few big names have already worked on programs to implement blockchain into healthcare facilities.
 But specific blockchain solutions have yet to tackle the scaling issues that constrain blockchains in general.
 Integrating some of these blockchains would result in a significantly increased volume.
 The entire blockchain would be bog down, unable to keep up with demand, and would increase fees across the whole ecosystem.

 With Dragonchain, the blockchain isn’t an obstacle to interoperability, it’s the solution.
 The infinitely scalable architecture was designed, not to change the system, but to make it better.
 To take away the pain of working within the confines of broken processes that leave the facility and the patients at a disadvantage.

-The all-encompassing system of interoperability, supply chain optimization, and quantum encryption significantly drives down costs and increased efficiencies and the overall value for the institution.
+The all-encompassing system of interoperability, supply chain optimization, and quantum encryption significantly drives down costs while increasing efficiencies.
 Proof of any event is aggregated to Bitcoin and Ethereum with millions of dollars of security in a day and billions of dollars worth of energy and security in just a few months, per transaction.
-This complete solution is strengthened by three products to bring a wide array of solutions for the entire organization.
+This complete solution brings overall value to the entire organization.

 To learn more about our interoperable quantum-safe products contact us today to see where Dragonchain can implement solutions for your healthcare needs.